Guide for Prospective Students

 The department strongly encourages study abroad.
 Princeton students concentrating in Arabic have participated in programs in Morocco, Syria, Jordan, Egypt, Saudi Arabia, and Oman.
 Many have studied at the American University in Cairo because of its fine reputation in Arabic teaching, either for a summer, a semester, or a full year with a select group of teachers and tutors.
 Alexandria University more recently has become another favored site for semester or yearlong study abroad.
 Students wishing to develop their knowledge of Hebrew further can select from various programs in Israel during the summer or during a semester (or year) in one of the Israeli universities, such as the Hebrew University or Tel Aviv University.
 Princeton students of Persian have studied at programs in Iran, India, and Tajikistan as well as through intensive courses taught inside the United States.
 Students concentrating in Turkish can find intensive summer language programs at Boğaziçi University in Istanbul or through Ankara University’s certification program, to name just two options.
 There are also opportunities to study Azeri Turkish in Azerbaijan.
 Students have also arranged yearlong and one-semester study abroad programs with Boğaziçi University.

-If you are interested in the Program in Near Eastern Studies certificate, please call or write Christine Riley, Program in Near Eastern Studies, 101B Jones Hall, Princeton University, NJ 08544-1008; (609) 258-4272, or send a message to email@example.com .
+If you are interested in the Program in Near Eastern Studies certificate, please call or write Jim LaRegina, Near Eastern Studies, 110 Jones Hall, Princeton University, Princeton, NJ 08544-1008; (609) 258-4281, or send a message to firstname.lastname@example.org.

 Requirements: Undergraduates in NES